Torchlight-Technology/delayed-event-api/README.md

 # delayed-event-api
-A PHP library to interact with TTG's task server's delayed events
+A PHP library to interact with TTG's delayed events service

 Install with composer